Find An Eye Doctor for my nearsighted child.

 How to develop an initial list of doctors

-• Ask other mothers what optometrist their kids’ visit.
+• Ask your family.
+Ask other parents, friends or neighbors what optometrist their kids’ visit.
 Chances are there are eye doctors in your children’s circle of friends that several kids go to.

-• Look at online doctor locators provided by contact lens companies.
+• Use these doctor locators provided by contact lens and spectacle lens companies.
 You can either look up the doctors in a directory or fill out a form and they will send you a list based on your zip code.
-MiSight, a daily disposable soft lens, has an online directory.
-See what doctors near you prescribe MiSight or an ortho-k lens.

 • Put your optometrists’ shortlist into google maps and see how close they are to where you live.
 How far are you willing to drive?
 You may want to eliminate doctors that are too far away.
 While you are using google maps, see if there are a few doctors near where you live.